 Brands that support Palestine

 In this article, some of the alternative brands we suggest might still be connected to Israeli apartheid in some way, and it's rare for any big brand to have no links at all to Israel.
-But all of these alternative brands are less complicit in Palestinian human rights abuses than the brands facing boycott calls, and none are being targetted by Palestinian human rights campaigners.
+But all of these alternative brands are less complicit in Palestinian human rights abuses than the brands facing boycott calls, and none are being targeted by Palestinian human rights campaigners.